Skip to main content

 What public court records show

-Public federal court records list Metropolitan Life Insurance Company as an employer in 53 employment matters between 1997 and 2025.
+Public federal court records list Metropolitan Life Insurance Company as an employer in 47 distinct federal employment cases between 1997 and 2025.

-Of the 21 matters with a recorded outcome, the most common were: 12 ended in a ruling for the employer, 3 were sent back to a lower court, 3 ended in a ruling for the worker, and 2 had a mixed result.
+Of the 21 trusted published opinions analyzed, the most common outcomes were: 12 ended in a ruling for the employer, 3 ended in a ruling for the worker, 3 were sent back to a lower court, and 2 were dismissed.

-The most common claims on record were Breach Of Contract, Wrongful Termination, and Discrimination.
+The most common claims on record were Breach Of Contract, Discrimination, and Constructive Discharge.

 These figures summarize publicly available U.S. federal court records only.
 Most workplace disputes are resolved privately and never appear in litigation.
 A case outcome reflects many factors and is not a finding that any employer violated the law.